 Interim Clinical Trial Results.
-In May 2014, we announced interim data from our ARMOR2 trial at The American Society of Clinical Oncology 2014 Annual Meeting, or ASCO.
+In January 2014, we announced interim data from our ARMOR2 trial at the American Society of Clinical Oncology Genitourinary Cancer Symposium, or ASCO GU.
 The interim data included patients who had not previously undergone chemotherapy and had not received treatment with Zytiga or Xtandi, whom we refer to as CRPC treatment-naïve patients, and patients whose disease progressed during treatment with Zytiga, whom we refer to as Zytiga-refractory patients.
-We reported that in 51 evaluable CRPC treatment-naïve patients, galeterone showed clinically meaningful reductions in levels of PSA.
+We reported that in 39 CRPC treatmentnaïve patients, galeterone showed clinically meaningful reductions in levels of PSA.
 Specifically, we reported the following:

-- Non-metastatic and metastatic CRPC treatment-naïve patients at the selected Phase 2 dose of 2550 mg/day: During the first 12 weeks of dosing, 82% of patients showed maximal reduction in PSA levels of at least 30%, and 75% of patients showed maximal reduction in PSA levels of at least 50%. - Metastatic CRPC treatment-naïve patients at the selected Phase 2 dose of 2550 mg/day: During the first 12 weeks of dosing, 85% of patients showed maximal reduction in PSA levels of at least 30%, and 77% of patients showed maximal reduction in PSA levels of at least 50%.
+- Non-metastatic and metastatic CRPC treatment-naïve patients at all dose levels: During the first 12 weeks of dosing, 79% of patients showed maximal reduction in PSA levels of at least 30%, and 67% of patients showed maximal reduction in PSA levels of at least 50%. - Metastatic CRPC treatment-naïve patients at the selected Phase 2 dose of 2550 mg/day: During the first 12 weeks of dosing, 90% of patients showed maximal reduction in PSA levels of at least 50%.

-We also reported 12-week data for 15 Zytiga-refractory patients, two of whom had a maximal reduction in PSA levels of at least 30%.
+We also reported 12-week data for five Zytiga-refractory patients, two of whom had a maximal reduction in PSA levels of at least 30%.